affederaffe/CustomPlatforms/README.md

 ## Controls

 Visit the Platforms Menu page ingame to do things like:
-* Change your platform for different gamemmodes
+* Change your platform for different gamemodes
 * View the changelog
 * Always show feet, to mark the center of the room
 * Hide the :heart: that CustomPlatforms uses as a cloneable light source